This post may contain affiliate links. Please read our disclosure policy.

 - Drain and finely cut the shiitakes and black mushrooms and add to the skillet.
 Sauté for another 2 minutes.

 - Add the shredded sweet potato and 2 tablespoons of water.
-Cook for 7-10 minutes, or until the sweet potato is tender.
+Cook for 7-10 minutes or until the sweet potato is tender.

 - In a small bowl, combine the soy sauce, water, cornstarch, sugar, and black pepper.
 Add to the skillet and stir to coat.
 Cook for 1 more minute.
 Remove from heat and let cool for about 15 minutes.
 Scoop out about 3 tbsp of the sweet potato filling and squeeze it into a ball using your hands (you can also use a cookie scoop to make it easier).
 Transfer to a plate and repeat with the remaining filling.

 - Punch the dough down and divide it into 8 balls (6 if you want larger buns).
 Cover with plastic film to prevent them from drying.
 Take one ball and flatten it into a circle of about 4-inch diameter.
 Place the sweet potato filling in the middle of the dough and wrap the dough around it.
-Check out this video to get an idea on how to wrap it.
+Check out this video to get an idea of how to wrap it.
 Repeat with the remaining dough and filling.

-- Enjoy warm, or at room temperature!
+- Enjoy warm or at room temperature!
 These buns will keep for up to 3 days in the refrigerator.
 Reheat in the steamer for 7-10 minutes.